HadrienG2/subwoofer/README.md

       subnormals goes down when the code becomes more memory-bound, you can add `more_data_sources` to the set of Cargo features.
 But this will increase execution time.
-- `%subnormals` indicates what proportion of subnormals is present in the input.
+- `%subnormals` indicates what percentage of subnormals is present in the input.
     * The proposed `measure` benchmark configuration tests subnormal shares with enough percentage resolution to precisely probe the overhead curve on all CPUs tested so far.
-Your CPU model may have an overhead curve that can be precisely probed with less percentage resolution (leading to faster benchmark runs) or that requires more percentage resolution for precise analysis (at the expense of slower runs).
+Your CPU model may have a different overhead curve that can be precisely probed with less percentage resolution (leading to faster benchmark runs) or that requires more percentage resolution for precise analysis (at the expense of slower runs).
 In that case you may want to look into the various available `subnormal_freq_resolution_1inN` Cargo features.
+    * If you ended up needing more data points than the current `measure` configuration, consider submitting a PR that makes this the new default.
+I would like that configuration to remain appropriate for precision measurements (if possibly suboptimal in terms of benchmark running time) on all known hardware.

 The presence of leading zeros in numbers within the benchmark name may slightly confuse you.
 This is needed to ensure that the entries of criterion reports like